kapp7/app/_pages/en/qa.md

 - Convert from Amethysts
 - To convert gems, go to the diamonds charging station
 - Create content
-- Share & Promote
+- Share & Promote - bonus rewards for actual links activity
 - Participate in various iKPOP events
+- Participate in Ranking voting - Bias bonus at the end of every month for winners
 - When you are in TOP100 monthly users ranking
-- Fortune wheel
+- Fortune wheel or Surprise Bonuses
 - Join iKPOP diamond hour for extra bonuses or boosters

 ### `Amethysts - purple`